Event loop

 • TextFieldEvents

-When creating a window that supports event loop in this manner, you will need to instantiate it.
+When creating a window that supports the event loop in this manner, you will need to instantiate it.
 A common approach is the following:

 #[Window(events=..., )]